metastableB/metastableB.github.io/_posts/2015-12-05-me-and-web-dev.markdown

 NOTE TO SELF : allow for comments, but hide them until asked for.

 Not the line separating a blog and such a brain dump is blurry to say the least.
 I guess Blogs are for thought out detailed description of ideas, opinion or even experience with a specific flavor or bias towards a subject while this dump will be a spontaneous act of creation ?

+[Update] 11 December 2015 (Friday) 08:17

+It has been about 5 days since I started out on this task of learning HTML CSS and some basic web development and it has been rewarding.
+I have finally been able to put up the front page of my website using a responsive design.
+Currently am in search of a better layout for my blog and once I have that I can say that 90% of my work is really complete.
+Now, we all know how difficult it is taking it from the 90% mark to the 99% mark right.

+Its going to be incremental work from now.
+I'll clean up these articles one by one, fix minor layout and JS issues, and some transitions and so forth.
+Other tasks in the TODO list is organizing articles in categories, making a site map for SEO and so forth.